Billy Modise

-Billy Modise was an African National Congress (ANC) veteran and former ambassador.
-He was born on 18 December 1930 in Bloemfontein and died on 20 June 2018.
+Billy Modise (18 December 1930 - 20 June 2018) was a South African activist and diplomat.
+He was an African National Congress (ANC) veteran and ambassador.

 Early life

 Billy Modise was born on 8 December 1930 in Bloemfontein, Orange Free State (now Free State Province).

 Education

 He received an Anglican scholarship which enabled him to enrol for secondary school in Modeerport.
-After completing his schooling, between 1950 and 1955 Modise worked at a wholesale store and later for a medical doctor as a clerk to raise money to enable him to further his studies at university.
+After completing his schooling, between 1950 and 1955, Modise worked at a wholesale store and later for a medical doctor as a clerk to raise money to enable him to further his studies at university.
 In January 1955, he enrolled at the University of Fort Hare to study medicine.
 As a student at Fort Hare, he came into contact with politicians such as Professor ZK Matthews and Govan Mbeki who inspired him to become politically active.
 He was elected Secretary of the ANC Youth League for the Fort Hare branch, and later served as secretary of the Student Representative Council.
 He also became a member of the National Union of South African Students (NUSAS) serving as an executive member.
 In 1959 he switched from studying medicine to a BA degree.